ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

   to the language and therefore need to enrich and break the Parsetree types?

 Many of these questions stem from the fact that there is no macro language part of OCaml and that the preprocessors are always standalone programs.
+This means that they can do anything (while macros usually restrict the expressivity of the preprocessing), and the compiler has no control over them.
 However, the OCaml Platform includes a library to write PPXes, that somehow act as an macro language without losing the full generality of PPXs:
 [ppxlib](https://github.com/ocaml-ppx/ppxlib/).
 This library provides generic ways of writing [extenders](#extension-nodes-and-extenders) and